Achalinus werneri

 Achalinus werneri, also known commonly as the Amami odd-scaled snake and the Amami Takachiho snake, is a species of snake in the family Xenodermatidae.
 The species is endemic to the Ryukyu Islands, Japan.
-There are no subspecies that are currently recognized.
+There are no subspecies that are recognized as being valid.

 Etymology

 The specific name, werneri, is in honor of Austrian herpetologist Franz Werner.

 Habitat

-The preferred natural habitats of A werneri are forest, grassland, and freshwater wetlands.
+The preferred natural habitats of A. werneri are forest, grassland, and freshwater wetlands.

+Description

+Dorsally, A. werneri is dark olive; ventrally, it is yellow.
+It has 88–96 subcaudals.